vboboeva/Potts-Simulation/bench/parameters_sweeping/readme.md

 # Timing old code vs new code potts unit sweeping

 In this test I have made a comparison of the timings between the new code and the old code in the dynamic part.
 The test was made running the simulation with just one pattern as initial cue.
-These are the plots:
+This is the plot:
+This is for 600 updates of the whole network.
 ![](test.png)

 I have also made with perf the count of cache misses for the last configuration (2000 potts units) and this is the output.